Photo: OakBridge Timber Framing

 7. Choose quality windows and doors.

-manufacturers are required to meet energy-code guidelines, and products that are ENERGY STAR rated are ideal.
+Window and door manufacturers are required to meet energy-code guidelines, and products that are ENERGY STAR rated are ideal.
 In most areas of the country, double-pane windows are required by code.
 Triple-panes, Low-E coatings and argon-filled cavities offer even more insulating value and could be mandated in areas like the Northeast but may not provide a solid return on your investment in other regions.
 Consider this: The average house has 26 windows.
 If you’re spending $200 more per window for triple-panes or argon fills, you’re spending an extra $5,200 but may only be saving a few extra dollars on your monthly heating or cooling bills.
 Remember: windows are measured by U-value, and, unlike R-value, the lower the “U” the better.

 8. Embrace smart-home tech.